Xaviar-Cordova/LINUX-Rsyslog-forwarding-and-security-hardening/README.md

 ![Fire-wall](https://github.com/user-attachments/assets/d1818e5a-6ee5-4481-99d6-52e1cc953d54)

 For the files we intends to be stored here for network configurations, We'll be creating a public directory that hosts each branch's Topology layout and equipment running-configs. this may be one of the few areas were execution right may be needed, but we do not wish for anyone to just have it.
-To ensure everyone can at least see directory files but can't execute we'll set umask o=rX.
+To ensure everyone can at least see directory files but can't execute by default we'll set umask o=rX.
 Anticipating future sub-directories will be created, Setfacl will be used to set the default rights to be assigned based on usergroups.
-One in particular that hosting the configurations, we'll remove any rights for linuxuser and only sudoers will have access.
+One in particular, Hq/configs, that hosting the configurations we'll remove any rights for linuxuser and only sudoers will have access.

 ![ACL](https://github.com/user-attachments/assets/6fd07eb4-74df-4ae2-8265-229908398b70)